zzzprojects/LINQ-Async/README.md

 - [Dapper Plus](https://dapper-plus.net/)
 - [C# Eval Expression](https://eval-expression.net/)
 - and much more!

-To view all our free and paid librariries visit our [website](https://zzzprojects.com/).
+To view all our free and paid projects, visit our [website](https://zzzprojects.com/).